Effects of Poor Sleep on Our Lives

 We all know how we feel after a restless night full of tossing around.

+Moody and irritated.
+But there’s more than a bad mood to neglecting sleep.
 Having low-quality sleep leads to serious effects on our health - mental and physical.
 From impaired decision making to weight gain, a plethora of negatives stems from poor sleep.
+Sleep is rest for the body and a workout for the mind.

 It’s difficult to focus and remember new information